RichCaloggero/audio-components/README.md

 ## All elements

-All elements are implemented as web components.
-They consist of a custom element and its JS class definition.
+All elements are implemented as web components, and create new HTML elements (known as custom elements in webcomponents parlents).
+They consist of an html template which generates the UI, and an associated JS class definition.

 In the javascript domain, all elements inherrit directly from `_AudioContext_`.
 In the HTML domain, the entire HTML graph needs to be wrapped in a `<audio-context> ... </audio-context>` element.